MostafaT-soli/Devops/README.md

 2. Create two service connections to make Azure DevOps connect to AKS and ACR.

-   > These service connections are referenced in the variables.yml under the `AZ-pipeline` folder.
+   > PS : These service connections are referenced in the variables.yml under the `AZ-pipeline` folder.

    - A Docker Registry: To make Azure DevOps connect to the ACR, I have used basic authentication.
    - Kubernetes service connection: To make Azure DevOps connect to the Kubernetes server.